PatrickEifler/kickoff/learn/grunt.md

 Using the [grunt-shimly](https://github.com/nicbell/shimly) plugin, this allows you to specifiy any JavaScript shims you would like to include in your project.

 This allows you to then use native features such as Element.classList, with shim fallbacks for browsers that don’t implement it.

+Although this is built by default by Kickoff, the associated JS file needs to be [included in the file list to be compiled](#config-js).

 <a name="task-jshint"></a>
 #### JSHint